Static Background Removal in Vehicular Radar: Filtering in Azimuth-Elevation-Doppler Domain: Experiments

 \subsubsection{Implementation}

-We implemented the proposed 3D radar odometry algorithm and static background removal algorithm using the following parameter settings: Range, Doppler, Azimuth Angle, Elevant Angle FFTs with 128 points each, CFAR false alarm probability of $10^{-2}$, ambiguity set ${\cal K}=\{-1, 0, 1\}$, and measurement error standard deviations $\sigma_\theta=0.023$, $\sigma_\phi=0.5$, $\sigma_v=0.0634$.
-For the 3D ego-motion estimation, we utilized the RANSAC algorithm with a sample size of 4, a maximum distance threshold of \SI{0.2}{m/s} for determining inliers, and a maximum number of trials set to 2000.
-The implementation was carried out using MATLAB R2019b on a computer equipped with an Intel i7-9750H CPU.
-Due to the limited availability of accurate radar ego-motion ground truth in real-world experiments, we were unable to perform a comprehensive evaluation of the 3D ego estimation results.
+We implemented the proposed 3D radar ego-motion estimation algorithm and static background removal algorithm using the following parameter settings.
+The Range, Doppler, Azimuth, and Elevation FFTs all employed 128 points.
+The CFAR false alarm probability was set to $10^{-2}$.
+The ambiguity set for the algorithm was ${\cal K}=\{-1, 0, 1\}$.
+For the 3D radar ego-motion estimation, we utilized the RANSAC algorithm with a sample size of 4, a maximum distance threshold of \SI{0.2}{m/s} for determining inliers, and a maximum number of trials set to 2000.
+Additionally, to remove strong reflections from the vehicle itself, we applied a mean subtraction in the Doppler domain.